pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

  	- Click on "Add rule", and open port 8888 for ingress.
 (This is for the Jupyter notebook that you might want to run on server in later example)

 3. Generate an instance by clicking on "Launch Instance" under compute -> instance.
-4. 	in the launch configuration menu you'll be presented with a number of option; under details name your instance something unique. leave the rest as default.
+4. In the launch configuration menu you'll be presented with a number of option; under details name your instance something unique.
+Leave the rest as default.
 5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS.
 Keep "create new colume" on "YES" and "delete volume on instance delete" on "NO"
-6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory. this allocates the size of your VM.
+6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory.
+This allocates the size of your VM.
 7. Under Security Groups you add your own custom group.
 8. Under "Key-pairs" you select the key you generated in task-0.
     NOTE: if you used the terminal version you need to upload your key from your .SSH folder.
-9. 	go to Network -> floating IPs.
+9. Go to Network -> floating IPs.
 Assign a floating IP to your VM.
 10. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh -i yourkey ubuntu@<float-IP>`. `yourkey` can be either you id_rsa or keyname.pem.
-11. install cowsay (`sudo apt install cowsay`)
+11. Install cowsay (`sudo apt install cowsay`)
-12. test the installation by using cowsay.
+12. Test the installation by using cowsay.
 I.e. `cowsay -f tux "Hello World!"`
-13. create a file
+13. Create a file

 With a basic understanding of instance provisioning, please review the SSC user security guidelines: https://cloud.snic.se/index.php/user-security-guidelines/